Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: Objective-oriented multi-scale simulation method

 \textbf{Data-driven methods.} In data-driven methods, machine learning models have replaced traditional methods with high computational costs.
 Density functional theory (DFT), which models the quantum mechanism numerically with heavy computation, is replaced by neural networks in \cite{allam2018application}.
 In \cite{le2015computational}, the neural networks take place the FEA to approximate the surface response and to compute the macroscopic stress and tangent tensor components.
 Xie et al. \cite{xie2018crystal} utilize graph neural networks, which take the microscale connection of atoms in the crystal and output the material properties, to accelerate the computation.

-\textbf{Knowledge and data jointly driven methods.} Recently, physical knowledge and machine learning models are designed jointly to model the complex systems~\cite{karniadakis2021physics}.
-Deep material network is typical of combining neural networks and REV to model material heterogeneity.
-The FEA and neural networks are integrated together to model the multi-scale process of bone remodeling \cite{hambli2011multiscale}.
+\textbf{Knowledge and data jointly driven methods.} Recently, physical knowledge and machine learning models have been combined to model complex systems~\cite{karniadakis2021physics}.
+The deep material network~\cite{hambli2011multiscale} is typical of combining neural networks and REV to model material heterogeneity.
+The FEA and neural networks are integrated together to model the multi-scale process of bone remodeling.
 Oishi et al. \cite{oishi2017computational} extract the inherent regularity in a computational mechanics application through machine learning models, and the regularity is then leveraged to design a novel FEA method.